Techtonica/curriculum/javascript/javascript-maps.md

 * The differences from a regular Object:

-	- Any keys, objects can be keys.
+	- Keys can be objects too in maps.
 	- Iterates in the insertion order.
 	- Additional convenient methods, the size property.
 	- Map does keep its size updated automatically unlike objects, it needs to be calculated manually with object.keys().